What is e-bill and how does it work?

 What if I want to stop e-bill and return to paper billing?

-You may elect to stop e-bill at any time by sending our office written notification to opt out of e-bill.
+You may elect to stop e-bill at any time by opting out via the customer portal.

 Can I view my e-bill if I do not have a computer at home?